-The term “flat” comes from the way the frequency response is drawn in the mic’s frequency response graph.
+The term “flat” comes from how the frequency response is drawn in the mic's frequency response graph.
 These graphs have relative sensitivity (in dB) on the Y-axis and frequency (in Hz) on the X-axis.
 Therefore, a “flat” frequency response resembles a flat horizontal line on the graph.
-Note that “flat” mics have nothing to do with sounding flat in pitch or in timbre.
+Note that “flat” mics have nothing to do with sounding flat in pitch or timbre.

 The term “coloured” comes for the microphone “colouring” the sound of the intended sound source.
 These responses show up as wavy or otherwise non-flat on their graphs.

 A Quick Note On EQ And Frequency Response